langdoc/FRexicon/sjd/README.md

 # Citation

-The project is licensed under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The project is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Whenever you use the whole database or subsets of it provide proper attribution by citing:

 Ciprian Gerstenberger, Michael Rießler (2017). *Kildin Saami Lexical Database.* Version 0.1.0. https://github.com/langdoc/FRexicon/sjd/.